JungeAlexander/blogdown_website/content/blog/2020-12-02-mlflow-deploy-sagemaker.md

 draft: false
 ---

-Deploying a trained machine learning model behind a REST API endpoint is an important problem that needs to be solved on the last mile to getting the model into production.
+Deploying a trained machine learning model behind a REST API endpoint is an common problem that needs to be solved on the last mile to getting the model into production.
-The [MLflow](https://mlflow.org) package provides a nice abstraction layer that makes deployment via AWS SageMaker (or Microsoft Azure ML or Apache Spark UDF) really easy.
+The [MLflow](https://mlflow.org) package provides a nice abstraction layer that makes deployment via AWS SageMaker (or Microsoft Azure ML or Apache Spark UDF) quite easy.

-Here is a minimal example that illustrates how a PyTorch-based pre-trained [HuggingFace transformers](https://huggingface.co/transformers) [Extractive Question Answering NLP model](https://huggingface.co/bert-large-uncased-whole-word-masking-finetuned-squad/tree/main) can be deployed to an AWS SageMaker endpoint.
+Here follows an example that illustrates how a PyTorch-based pre-trained [HuggingFace transformers](https://huggingface.co/transformers) [Extractive Question Answering NLP model](https://huggingface.co/bert-large-uncased-whole-word-masking-finetuned-squad/tree/main) can be deployed to an AWS SageMaker endpoint.